Mali: Extremism and Terrorism

 National Programs to Counter Extremism

-On February 10, 2020, Malian President Ibrahim Boubacar Keita confirmed that the Malian government has opened communication with the armed groups.
-The government has previously been hesitant to initiate dialogue with armed groups.
-Given the on-going violence in the country, however, Keita asserted that it is an option that has to be explored.
+On February 10, 2020, Malian President Ibrahim Boubacar Keita confirmed that the Malian government had opened communication with the armed groups.
+The government had previously been hesitant to initiate dialogue with armed groups, but, given the ongoing violence in the country, Keita asserted that it is an option that had to be explored.
 (Source: Al Jazeera)

 Despite Keita’s efforts to mitigate ongoing insurgent violence, on August 18, 2020, Malian soldiers ambushed Bamako, the West African country’s capital, and arrested the president.
 The opposition, which calls themselves the National Committee for the Salvation of the People (CNSP), and their spokesman, Colonel Ismael Wague, claimed the group is “not keen on power, but we are keen on the stability of the country.”
 CNSP seeks to organize a general election that will provide Mali with stronger institutions.
 Later that day, Keita delivered a brief address from the military base in Kati.
 Keita announced that he would not only resign, but that he would also dissolve Parliament.
 Keita was released on August 27, 2020.
 Since May 2020, Malian citizens have protested Keita and his party as a constitutional court overturned results from a contentious parliamentary election that allowed for Keita’s party to occupy the majority of seats.
 Since the contested ruling, Malian streets have been embroiled in protests as disgruntled citizens demanded new leadership to counter the growing threat of extremism and economic instability.
 (Sources: Washington Post, CNN, Reuters, Washington Post, Al Jazeera)

-Following the release of Keita, leaders of the Economic Community of West African States (ECOWAS) quickly imposed economic sanctions on Mali, which were lifted on October 6, 2020, following the junta’s nomination of retired Colonel Bah Ndaw as interim president, and Moctar Ouane—a civilian per the conditions imposed by ECOWAS—as prime minister of the transition government which is expected to lead to an election in 18 months.
-However, on May 25, 2021, Ndaw and Ouane were arrested and subsequently ousted from their positions by junta leader Colonel Assimi Goïta.
-Goïta claimed the two men had failed in their duties of returning the country back to democratic rule.
-Following the coup, Goïta was named interim president on June 7, appointing Choguel Kokalla Maïga as Mali’s prime minister hours later.
+Following the release of Keita, leaders of the Economic Community of West African States (ECOWAS) quickly imposed economic sanctions on Mali.
+The sanctions were lifted on October 6, 2020, following the junta’s nomination of retired Colonel Bah Ndaw as interim president, and Moctar Ouane—a civilian per the conditions imposed by ECOWAS—as prime minister of the transition government.
+The government was expected to hold an election in 18 months.
+However, on May 25, 2021, Ndaw and Ouane were arrested and subsequently ousted from their positions by junta leader Colonel Assimi Goïta, who claimed that the two men had failed in their duties of returning the country back to democratic rule.
+Following the coup, Goïta was named interim president on June 7, 2021, appointing Choguel Kokalla Maïga as Mali’s prime minister hours later.
 (Sources: Associated Press, Reuters, Jerusalem Post, BBC News, Reuters)

 International Counterterrorism and Counter-Extremism